 Therefore, our study suggests that nonnative plants do not provide enough arthropod prey during reproduction to sustain bird populations, making any post reproductive benefits from the production of fruit or seed irrelevant

 A Dangerous Yard is Not Bird Friendly Planting native for birds is different for a second reason.
 If your yard is not safe for birds, increasing native vegetation will not increase the bird population.
 As Dr. Tallamy has stated: “(The) “central point we all need to emphasize; it makes no sense to landscape ecologically if you are going to kill birds through window strikes.
 So the goal has to be to tie the two areas of conservation together.
 Protect your windows, control cats AND use keystone plants.
 The reason is that windows are part of your yards.
 Home windows kill an average of two birds per year – and about twice that number if one feeds birds.
 (Loss, below, also (Kummer et al. 2016b).
-In the feeding range of a pair of chickadees there may be a from 1 to 8 homes.
-Thus the deaths caused by windows in the feeding range of a pair of chickadees may be between 2 and 16 birds.
+In the feeding range of a pair of chickadees there may be 10 or more homes.
+Thus the deaths caused by windows in the feeding range of a pair of chickadees may be about 20 birds.
 Narango’s research shows that Increasing native plants provides enough food so that only two more nestlings survive per nest.
-If the windows in the yard a killing from 2 to 16 birds in a bird’s feeding range, adding 2 more nestlings cannot increase bird populations.
-Of course, cat predation is just as harmful.
+If the windows in the yard a killing from 20 birds in a bird’s feeding range, adding 2 more nestlings in a yard cannot increase bird populations.
+Of course, cat predation is even worse.

 Also, more vegetation will attract more birds to the vicinity of a home, resulting in more window collision deaths (Sheppard, 2011).
 (Bayne et. al., 2012).
-The analysis is more complex than plus 2 birds and minus 2 birds = 0 gain.
-A fuller presentation is a Doug Tallamy’s site at
+For fuller analysis see

 Doug Tallamy has called this approach “essential analysis.”